amazon-ion/ion-schema/docs/index.md

 [Ion Schema Specification](spec.html)

-This document defines the Ion Schema Language and constrints.
+This document defines the Ion Schema Language and constraints.